ucberkeley/savio-training-intro-2018/intro.md

  - `--ntasks-per-node`: indicates the number of tasks (i.e., processes) one wants to run on each node
  - `--cpus-per-task` (or `-c`): indicates the number of cpus to be used for each task

 In addition, in some cases it can make sense to use the `--ntasks` (or `-n`) option to indicate the total number of tasks and let the scheduler determine how many nodes and tasks per node are needed.
-In general `--cpus-per-task` will be 1 except when running threaded code.
+In general `--cpus-per-task` will be one except when running threaded code.

 Here's an example job script for a job that uses MPI for parallelizing over multiple nodes: